Castellanos has 5 hits, 5 RBIs in Tigers' win over White Sox | WHIZ News

 Detroit is 3-1 since returning from a winless six-game road trip.
 Chicago has lost six of seven.

-Detroit starter Artie Lewicki allowed three runs on six hits and three walks in 4 2/3 innings, while Chicago’s Reynaldo Lopez gave up four runs on seven hits and a walk in five innings.
+Detroit starter Artie Lewicki allowed three runs on six hits and three walks in 4 2/3 innings.
+Chicago’s Reynaldo Lopez gave up four runs on seven hits and a walk in five innings.

 It was 4-4 when Castellanos lined his 17th homer into the Tigers bullpen with one out in the seventh.